Edgell Rickword: Communist

 He joined the Communist Party of Great Britain in 1934, and became increasingly active in political work during the period of the Spanish Civil War; while still writing poetry.
 He was friendly with Randall Swingler, the 'official' poetry voice of the CPGB, and with Jack Lindsay, his only real rival as a theoretician.
-He was closely connected with the leading cultural figures on the hard Left, such as Mulk Raj Anand, Ralph Fox, Julius Lipton, A. L. Morton, Sylvia Townsend Warner and Alick West.
+He was closely connected with the leading cultural figures on the hard Left, such as Mulk Raj Anand, Ralph Winston Fox, Julius Lipton, A. L. Morton, Sylvia Townsend Warner and Alick West.
 When Lawrence & Wishart was created as the official CPGB publishing house, in 1936, Rickword became a director.
 It was through Rickword that Lawrence & Wishart published Nancy Cunard's Negro: An Anthology, though at her own expense.

 At that same period he was a co-founder of the Left Review, which he edited.
 His associates included James Boswell, who was the art editor; they had met around 1929.
 Left Review existed from 1934 to 1938, was set up by Rickword and Douglas Garman, had as writers both CPGB members and notable figures outside the party, and founded Marxist criticism in the UK.

-Later he became Editor of Our Time, the Communist review, from 1944 to 1947, working with Arnold Rattenbury and David Holbrook.
+Later he became editor of Our Time, the Communist review, from 1944 to 1947, working with Arnold Rattenbury and David Holbrook.
 Rickword had an upbeat view at the time on the possibilities of popular culture and radical politics, and the circulation rose as he broadened the publication's scope from popular political poetry.
 The post-war clique around Our Time, the Salisbury Group (named for a pub), included Christopher Hill, Charles Hobday, Holbrook, Mervyn Jones, Lindsay, Rattenbury, Montagu Slater, Swingler, E. P. Thompson; and Doris Lessing joined it.

+In 1949, writing a preface to Christopher Caudwell's Further Studies in a Dying Culture, Rickword stated that themes of Caudwell's essay is "the unity of thinking and doing, the nullity of either in isolation."
+Further, Rickword wrote that Caudwell here "reminds us that poetry and art were as essential to his sense of fitness as bread and air."